 - the rev counter:

 - gear change indicator;

 - the driving style indicator;

-- the journey record and eco-driving advice via the multimedia display;
+- the journey record and eco-driving advice via the multimedia display:

 - ECO mode activated by button ECO.

+- the Stop and Start (refer to the information on "Stop and Start function" in Section 2).